-If any individual or organisation has evidence of police officers offering the details of those involved in collisions for sale, they should report it to the relevant police force and those concerned will be rigorously investigated for both disciplinary and criminal offences by other officials, viz. a Lake county dui lawyer.
+If any individual or organisation has evidence of police officers offering the details of those involved in collisions for sale, they should report it to the relevant police force and those concerned will be rigorously investigated for both disciplinary and criminal offences by other officials, viz. a Lake county dui lawyer or even a theft lawyer johnson county.
 The service understands the importance of personal information and treats it with utmost integrity.
 Any behaviour to the contrary will not be tolerated.

 We understand that there is a broad debate taking place about the culture within which legal claims and insurance firms operate, and that may be uncomfortable for some.
 But it is disappointing that some are so eager to misrepresent the police role and opportunistic when it comes to unfairly attacking the service.

 Police officers want to focus on catching criminals, keeping people safe on the roads and serving the public.
 Thankfully, the number of road traffic collisions has reduced sharply in recent years.
 Removing damaged or abandoned vehicles from the road is simply a task that needs to be done to help ensure that reduction continues.
 For the people involved in car accidents Birmingham’s top rated lawyers for automobile injuries can offer some options how to proceed if they decide to file a compensation claim.

 Phil Gormley is Chief Constable of Norfolk Constabulary and ACPO Head of Roads Policing.

 Taken from Association of Chief Police Officers website